-While neither of these breeds are quite as popular as the Goldendoodle, breeders are still fairly common.
+While neither of these breeds are quite as popular as the Goldendoodle, breeders and rescues are still fairly common.
 You may need to be prepared to drive an hour or two to find a reputable Maltipoo or Cavapoo breeder with available puppies, but overall the difficulty of locating one is pretty even between these two breeds.

 On average, Maltipoo litters are between 4-6 puppies.
 Cavapoo litters vary more widely and range between 2 and 10 puppies!
 While Cavapoo litters may have one or two more puppies on average than Maltipoo litters, they are less consistent in their size.

 Poodle mixes like the Maltipoo or Cavapoo are known as “designer dogs” and, as such, cost a “designer” price.
 In the debate between Maltipoo vs Cavapoo, there can be a small difference in price.
 Cavapoo puppies are usually sold for between $1,500 and $2,500.
 Maltipoo puppies may be a little lower in price ranging from $1,000-$2,000.

 Prices may vary slightly based on your geographic location, gender, and color.
 Be wary of prices that seem too good to be true, as that may be an indicator they are a puppy mill, backyard breeder, or a scam.

 Cavapoo vs Maltipoo: Appearance

 The Cavapoo vs Maltipoo are both on the smaller side.
 Due to the small stature of their parent breeds, they both only come in two sizes—Toy and Mini.